Basanth08/vprofile-multi-tier-setup/README.md

 # vProfile Multi-Tier Setup

 Welcome to the **vProfile Multi-Tier Setup**!
-This is the first in a series of 18 hands-on DevOps projects designed to help you master real-world tools and workflows.
-Whether you're a beginner or brushing up your skills, this project will guide you through setting up a complete multi-tier web application stack on your own machine.
+This project will guide you through setting up a complete multi-tier web application stack on your own machine.

 ---